learn-co-students/module-3-code-challenge-round-1-sea01-dtsc-ft-051120-mod-3-code-challenge-1593616902/README.md

 Build a second `LogisticRegression` model, this time with at least one hyperparameter changed.
 Repeat the same performance checks on this model that you used for the first model.

+_Hint:_ The business believes that at least one of these features is irrelevant for predicting manufacturing flaws.
+Consider using hyperparameters to create a model that will perform well under these circumstances.

-Write at least one sentence explaining which of the two models you are going to choose as your "best model".
+Write at least one sentence explaining which of the two (or more) models you are going to choose as your "best model".

 ### Model Evaluation